Filters /

 • id: The unique filter ID

-The code snippet above will order a tag filter listing in ascending order.
+The following code snippet will order a tag filter listing in ascending order.

 Note: The tag query uses the core WordPress function get_terms – all accepted arguments can be used in this filter.